swarmslab/HModQuad-sim/README.md

 * simConst.py

 ## There are three simulation environments, each associated with one Python script
 ### Initiate the simulation environment, then run the python file.
-The robot is going to follow a trajectory
+The robot is going t follow a trajectory
 * plus.ttt -> plus.py
 * 3x3mixture.ttt -> 3x3mixture.py
 * 4x4TModules.ttt -> 4x4TModules.py
+* genConfig: **NEW** the script to generate structure configurations with homogeneous modules that satisfy a set of task requirements.